-In July of 2010, the Board of Directors adopted stock ownership guidelines for non-employee directors.
-Pursuant to these guidelines, beginning on the later of July 20, 2015 or after five years of service, nonemployee directors are expected to hold shares of our Common Stock (including RSUs, whether or not vested) with a value equal to at least three times their annual base cash retainer.
-The guidelines were amended in October of 2017 to increase the number of shares our non-employee directors are expected to hold to a value equal to at least ten times their annual cash retainer.
+The Board of Directors has adopted stock ownership guidelines for non-employee directors.
+Pursuant to these guidelines, beginning after five years of service, non-employee directors are expected to hold shares of our Common Stock (including RSUs, whether or not vested) with a value equal to at least three times their annual base cash retainer.
+The guidelines were amended in October of 2017 to increase the number of shares our non-employee directors are expected to hold to a value equal to at least tent times their annual cash retainer.
 Our non-employee directors have five years from the date of the amendment to comply with the increased guideline.
 As none of our non-employee directors have served on the Board of Directors for five years, they are not required to meet the share ownership thresholds under the guideline.